-§11.2 Program Calendar for Housing Tax Credits
+§11.2- Program Calendar for Housing Tax Credits-

 (a) Competitive HTC Deadlines.
-Non-statutory deadlines specifically listed in the Program Calendar may be extended by the Department for a period of not more than 5 business days provided that the

-Applicant has, in writing, requested an extension prior to the date of the original deadline and has established to the reasonable satisfaction of the Department that there is good cause for the extension.
+Non-statutory deadlines specifically listed in the Program Calendar may be extended by the Department for a period of not more than five (5) business days provided that the Applicant has, in writing, requested an extension prior to the date of the original deadline and has established to the reasonable satisfaction of the Department that there is good cause for the extension.
+Except as provided for under 10 TAC §1.1 relating to Reasonable Accommodation Requests to the Department, extensions relating to Administrative Deficiency deadlines may only be extended if documentation needed to resolve the item is needed from a Third Party or the documentation involves signatures needed on certifications in the Application.

 Deadline Documentation Required 01/03/2020 Application Acceptance Period Begins.
 Public Comment period starts.
 01/08/2020 Pre-Application Final Delivery Date (including waiver requests).
-02/14/2020 Deadline for submission of Application for .ftp access if preapplication not submitted.
+02/14/2020 Deadline for submission of Application for .ftp access if pre-application not submitted.
 02/28/2020 End of Application Acceptance Period and Full Application Delivery Date. (including Quantifiable Community Participation documentation; Environmental Site Assessments (ESAs), Scope and Cost Reviews (SCRs); Appraisals; Primary Market Area Map; Site Design and Development Feasibility Report; all Resolutions necessary under §11.3 of this chapter related to Housing De-Concentration Factors).
 Final Input from Elected Officials Delivery Date (including Resolution for Local Government Support pursuant to §11.9(d)(1) of this chapter and State Representative Input pursuant to §11.9(d)(5) of this chapter).
-04/01/2020 Market Analysis Delivery Date pursuant to §11.205 of this chapter.
-05/01/2020 Deadline for Third Party Request for Administrative Deficiency.